nasa/instructions/docs/INSTRUCTIONS.md

 #### Org Owners
 Only org owners have the ability to create new repositories and bring new users in as members of the NASA github org.

-We currently have two active owners in the org:
+We currently have one active owner in the org:

-Taylor Yates (evan.t.yates@nasa.gov)
+Justin Gosses (github username = JustinGOSSES)

-Justin Gosses (justin.c.gosses@nasa.gov)
+A general purpose contact email is <a href="mailto:nasa-data@lists.arc.nasa.gov">nasa-data@lists.arc.nasa.gov</a>, please mention the specific nature of your question as this email is also used on data.nasa.gov & api.nasa.gov.

-Repos
+#### Repos
 We do not give out admin rights on any NASA Github repos for reasons stated above.
 If you want a new repo created or want to edit settings on an existing repo that require admin access, please contact one of our org owners.
 Without admin rights on a repository, you'll still be able to make any code changes yourself as long as you're a collaborator on that repository or a member of a team whose participants are collaborators by default.

 If you need for a new repository (and it has gotten SRA approval) please either submit a modification to your NAMs request or email one of the Org Owners with the follwing information: